Six Yosemite visitors have been infected; two have died

 Officials have focused on deer mice, common in the high-elevation eastern Sierra Nevada region.
 The mice are gray or brown on top, with white bellies.
 Their ears have no fur.

-“Rodents can infest a whole range of these structures,” Kramer said.
+“Rodents can infest a whole range of these structures,” said Dr. Vicki Kramer, chief of the health department’s vector-borne disease section.
 “Deer mice can get in a hole one-quarter inch in diameter.”

-In addition to cleaning the 400 camp structures, park officials have said they’ve increased routine measures to reduce the hantavirus risk.
+In addition to cleaning the 400 camp structures, park officials have said they have increased routine measures to reduce the hantavirus risk.

 “You cannot eliminate all the mice,” Kramer said.
 “There are a lot of people and snacks that people bring into their tents or cabins.”